题目

 C.All the people lost their lives before police came.

-D.Paris was troubled by fire during that period.
+D.Paris was troubled by fire during that period.2.Why did the teenagers start the fire?A.They were interested in playing with fire.

 B.They wanted to make fun of their parents.